corda/corda/docs/source/deploying-a-node.rst

     }

 You can extend ``deployNodes`` to generate any number of nodes you like.
-The only requirement is that you must specify one node as running the network map service.
+The only requirement is that you must specify one node as running the network map service, by putting their name in the ``networkMap`` field.
+In our example, the ``Controller`` is set as the network map service.

 .. warning:: When adding nodes, make sure that there are no port clashes!